Blindsmyth/ableton-blackbox/docs/ROADMAP.md

 - Both analyze note timing in detail
 - Could share detection algorithms
 - Might want to combine into one analysis pass
+- **Key Integration**: If pattern uses both triplets and straight notes, treat as unquantised rather than choosing one grid

 ---